fr3632ho/fr3632ho/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi, I'm Fred
+# Welcome to my page..
-- Health Nut | Outdoorsy  | Avid learner
+-
-- :school_satchel: Fourth year computer science student working on MSc in Software Development with interest for competitive programming
+- :school_satchel: Fifth year CS - low-level and high performance systems - TA in algorithms & datastructures, multicore programming and efficient C
 - :blue_book: [Kattis](https://open.kattis.com/users/fr3632ho), link to my Kattis account where I practice the most for coming competitions
 - :mailbox: You can reach me with the links below